libretro/docs/docs/library/ppsspp.md

 ## Extensions

-Content that can be loaded by the PPSPP core have the following file extensions:
+Content that can be loaded by the PPSSPP core have the following file extensions:

 - .elf
 - .iso